Texas Human Resources Management Statutes Inventory

 - Use of State Property

-- *New* Prohibition of the Use of Certain Social Media Applications and Services
+- Prohibition on the Use of Certain Social Media Applications and Services

 - Additional Information